Bert-Proesmans/chaos/README.md

 All I have is one unprovisioned bare-metal server and spare time.
 This is a perfect learning opportunity for machine lifecycle management (or Metal-As-A-Service).
-Ultimately I desire system that could install, configure and run my applications with zero to no manual effort from scratch.
+Ultimately I desire a system that could install, configure and run my applications _on demand_ with zero to no manual effort.

 ## Architecture design